Rattlehead15/tachiyomiOCR/README.md

 If you would like to see these features added consider [supporting me](https://ko-fi.com/rattlehead15)!

+## Special thanks to
+ * The tachiyomi devs for, well almost everything
+ * The [Kaku](https://github.com/0xbad1d3a5/Kaku) devs for the deinflection code and various design ideas.
+Definitely recommend Kaku for OCR outside of Tachiyomi

 # ![app icon](./.github/readme-images/app-icon.png)Tachiyomi
 Tachiyomi is a free and open source manga reader for Android 5.0 and above.